PC-CALCULATOR

 Del: Delete the character shown by the cursor

-Back Space:Delete the character left to the cursor
+Back Space:Delete the character left of the cursor

 Insert: Toggle between the insert and overwrite mode